int128/datadog-actions-metrics/README.md

 ## Overview

-This action handles the following events:
+This action can handle the following events:

 - workflow_run event
 - pull_request event
 - push event
 - schedule event

-It ignores other events.
+Other events are ignored.

 ## Metrics for workflow_run event